prabhasg03/academic_work/README.md

-# Smart Grid Monitoring System
+# Anomaly detection Smart Grid Monitoring System

 A real-time monitoring system for smart grid stability and anomaly detection using machine learning.